edithturn/KCNA-training/README.md

 :heavy_check_mark: Use PostIts shpin: to easily remember concepts that are very difficult for you to assimilate, I used it to differentiate between Deployments, StatefulSets vs DaemonSets.

-:heavy_check_mark: It would be nice if I could find a study partner, it's one of the ways that works for me, my study partner was (Aditya Narayan)(https://www.linkedin.com/in/aditya-narayan-nayak/) who shared key resources that helped me pass the exam.
+:heavy_check_mark: It would be nice if I could find a study partner, it's one of the ways that works for me, my study partner were [Aditya Narayan](https://www.linkedin.com/in/aditya-narayan-nayak/) who shared key resources and [Christian Rebischke](https://twitter.com/Sh1bumi) who I asked a lot.

 :heavy_check_mark: Deepens unclear concepts, do not stay with doubts, make questions :)